harness/ff-javascript-client-sdk/README.md

-# Harness CF Client SDK for JavaScript
+# Harness Feature Flags Client SDK for JavaScript

 Basic library for integrating CF into javascript applications.